okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 6. Use CFN Init (& latest version of the helper scripts)
 7. Validate templates
 8. Don't do anything manual on the elements of the stack - that can cause a state mismatch.
+9. Verify changes with changesets (and avoid disasters).